erezsh/Preql/docs/features.md

 # Features

+Preql is a programming language, a library, an interactive shell, and a set of tools.

-- Programming language
+## Programming Language

-    - Interpreted
-    - Modern syntax and semantics
+- **Modern syntax and semantics**
+    - Interpreted, everything is an object
-    - Strong type system with both type validation and duck-typing
+    - Strong type system with gradual type validation and duck-typing
     - Modules, functions, exceptions, tables, structs
+- **SQL integration**
     - Compiles to SQL whenever possible (guaranteed for all table operations)
+    - Escape hatch to SQL (write raw SQL expression within Preql code)
     - Support for multiple SQL targets
-    - Sqlite
+        - **Sqlite**
-    - Postgres
+        - **Postgres**
-    - MySQL
+        - **MySQL**
         - Askgit :)
+        - More to come!

-- Python integration
+- **Python integration**
     - Use from Python as a library
     - Call Python from Preql
     - Pandas integration

-- Escape hatch to SQL (write raw SQL expression within Preql code)
-- Interactive prompt (REPL) with autocompletion
+- **Interactive shell** (REPL) with autocompletion
+- REST+JSON server, automatically generated

+## Planned features (for near future)
+- Support for more databases
+- Automatic GraphQL integration
+- Multiple Dispatch (multimethods)
+- Cached JIT compilation (PoC working!)
+- JSON operations in SQL
+- Compile control flow to SQL
+- API for Graph computation over SQL
-- Automatically generate REST+JSON server
+- IDE support via language server (WIP)
+- Migrations
+- Automatic joins via attribute access